 Upon Howard Ashman’s premature death in 1991 (a few months before the film’s release) the producers noted he had given “A mermaid her voice and a beast his soul.”
 Without the work of Ashman and Menken, much of The Little Mermaid, Beauty and The Beast, and Aladdin’s success would not be possible.

-And so as this new live action adaptation hits theaters, let’s remember that with every great story comes a great inspiration.
-The inspiration behind this new movie is undoubtedly a great of the cinema.
+And so as this new live-action adaptation hits theaters, let’s remember that with every great story comes a great inspiration.
+The inspiration behind this new movie is undoubtedly a great piece of the cinema.
 Its story is timeless, its score is extraordinary, and its emotional power continues to move us.
 Here’s hoping the new producers can capture the enchantment all over again.